 It's our job to gather all the evidence to prove your claim, and then present your best case possible to the insurance company; and if necessary, to a judge and jury.

-What Will Levin Papantonio Rafferty Do To Maximize My Recovery
+What Will Levin Papantonio Rafferty Do To Maximize My Personal Injury Recovery

-Immediately after you retain our services, we will begin taking the following actions to prove your claim, and to prevent the insurance company from minimizing your claim.
+Immediately after you retain our services, our attorneys in Pensacola will begin taking the following actions to prove your claim, and to prevent the insurance company from minimizing your claim.

 - We will take photographs and video of your injuries; the scene where the injury occurred; and all objects involved in the incident (such as the motor vehicles involved).